GilchristTech/flef/README.md

 </div>

-`flef` is a small convenience utility for creating and/or navigating to single-day project directories without needing to type dates in their names.
+`flef` is a small convenience utility for creating and navigating to single-day project directories without needing to type dates in their names.
 Invoking `flef` ensures the existence of a project directory, named with the current